AICAN-Research/breast-epithelium-segmentation/README.md

 ## Create dataset and train model:
 ### Create epithelial mask from ck images:
+QuPath:

+All groovy scripts are run in QuPath.
+Open QuPath-project.
+Go to Automate -> Project scripts -> Script name.
+In script editor go to Run -> Run -> Run for project.
+Select images to run script on.

 Threshold dab-channel in QuPath:

+All groovy scripts are run in QuPath.
+Open quPath-project.
+Go to Automate -> Project scripts -> Script name.
+In script editor go to Run -> Run for project.
+Select images to run script on.
 ```
 dab_seg.groovy
 ```